 At that point, she can consider if it might be advisable to convert the case to one under Chapter 7, or dismiss it altogether.

-How it Works in a Bankruptcy Case
+How It Works in a Bankruptcy Case

-Let’s say that a year after the case is filed, the mortgage modification is approved.
+Assume that a year after the case is filed, the mortgage modification is approved.
 By then, the lender has been paid $1,000 through payments to the Chapter 13 trustee.
 The loan modification includes the $4,000 that remains owing on the arrears claim.

 The debtor doesn't want any more "extra" money to go to the mortgage company, so his attorney will have to do two things.
 First, the attorney will file a motion with the bankruptcy court asking the court to approve the mortgage loan modification.
 Sometimes the motion has to be set for a hearing before the judge.
 Sometimes it can be on file for a set amount of time - often 24 days - to allow any interested party to object to it.
-If no party objects, and the terms are favorable to the debtor, it is highly likely that the bankruptcy judge will approve it.
+If no party objects, and the terms are favorable to the debtor, the bankruptcy judge will likely approve it.